GGMethos/ButterPayroll/README.md

   <h6>Changing data on insurance information (such as contract renegotiation for said company).</h6>
   <h6>Real time error checking.</h6>
 <h2>Timeing:</h2>
-  <p>Most of the coding was done by Michael Ruffe and Jelzon Melzon, which was done on and off for the past month
+  <p>Most of the coding was done by Michael Ruffe and Jelzon Monzon, which was done on and off for the past month
   Data gathering and information, as well as additional coding was done by William Diaz SRS requirements for documented and formalized by Kevin Mac</p>
 <h2>Inception:</h2>